stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/02-building-a-site/02-adding-pages-to-sites/00-adding-pages-to-sites-intro.markdown

-# Creating and Managing Pages [](id=creating-and-managing-pages)
+# Adding Pages to Sites [](id=creating-and-managing-pages)

-You've successfully created a site for your Liferay instance, but you may need to add new pages or edit existing pages.
+After you create a site for your Liferay instance, you may need to add new pages or edit existing pages.
 From the Site Administration &rarr;
 *Navigation* section of the Menu, you can configure site pages.
 If you're not currently on the site you want to edit, click the *Site Selector* button (![Compass](../../../../images/icon-compass.png)) next to your current site name